enisdenjo/graphql-ws/README.md

     execute,
     subscribe,
     onSubscribe: (_ctx, msg) => {
-      // search using `SubscriptionPayload.query` as QueryID
-      // check the client example below for better understanding const hit = queriesStore[msg.payload.query];
+      const query = queriesStore[msg.payload.query];
-      if (hit) {
+      if (!query) {
+        // for extra security you only allow the queries from the store throw new Error('404: Query Not Found');
+      }
       return {
-          ...hit,
+        ...query,
         variableValues: msg.payload.variables, // use the variables from the client };
-      }
-      // if no hit, execute as usual return {
-        schema,
-        operationName: msg.payload.operationName,
-        document: parse(msg.payload.operationName),
-        variableValues: msg.payload.variables,
-      };
     },
   },